chameleon-system/chameleon-base/UPGRADE-6.3.md

 - New method `getDomainDataByName()`.
 - New method `getPortalPrefixListForDomain()`.

+## TCMSFieldDate/TCMSFieldDateToday

+The field classes now use the language independent SQL date format in frontend rendering instead of always using a german date format.
+For backwards compatibility reasons they work with the german date format, too.

 # Deprecated Code Entities

 It is recommended that all references to the classes, interfaces, properties, constants, methods and services in the